Appendix A: Breach of GDPR Data

 The order of the steps above can vary from incident to incident, but for the CIR process to be initiated the criticality of the asset must be confirmed, and it must be confirmed that the triggering event is not a false positive.
 In cases where the CIR process is not required, the incident handler can resolve the case as follows:

 a.
-Obtain a written (email in the OIS ticketing system (RT) is acceptable and preferred) statement from the system owner or system administrator documenting that the system has no Restricted Data and is not a high-criticality asset.
+Obtain a written (email in the OIS ticketing system (RT) is acceptable and preferred) statement from the system owner or system administrator documenting that the system has no High Risk Data or GDPR Data and is not a high-criticality asset.

 b.
 Obtain a written statement from the system owner or system administrator that the system has been reinstalled or otherwise effectively remediated before quarantine is lifted.

 c.
-For incidents involving an unauthorized wireless access point, obtain a written statement that the access point has been disabled.
+Obtain a written statement that the access point has been disabled for incidents involving an unauthorized wireless access point.

 The containment phase represents the beginning of the CIR workflow and has the following goals: